SomeWeekendReading/someweekendreading.github.io/quotes.md

   think about it."
 - "One of the most important lessons learned in getting a PhD is to be less impressed with PhDs."
+- "It used to be you could say 'Nazis are bad', and the only consequence would be people's annoyance with you for stating the obvious."